Benefits of Micro Markets for Offices

 If you're exploring vending options for your business, Vending Exchange can help simplify the process.
 Delivery, Installation and Equipment is provided at no cost to you - vendors provide the machines, keep them stocked, and handle all servicing.
 Whether you need a provider or full-service management, just fill out the form on this page to get started.

-Yes, most micro markets use smart self-checkout kiosks that support credit cards, mobile wallets, key fobs, and even employee badges for seamless and secure purchases.
+Absolutely.
+Most micro markets use smart kiosks that accept credit cards, mobile pay, and even employee badge systems.